 In addition to improved function, cabinets now offer more variety in their style.
-Manufacturers offer a wide range of panel fronts, ranging from intricate and ornate designs to simple flat door and drawers that evoke a contemporary feel.
+Manufacturers offer a wide range of panel fronts, ranging from intricate and ornate designs to simple flat doors and drawers that evoke a contemporary feel.
 They also offer more finish options, from dramatic paints and cozy glazes to stains that highlight natural wood grains.

 One recent design trend combines different materials in the same cabinet.
 For example, a center pane of glass in a cabinet front could be framed with natural maple trimmed around the outside with a brushed metal rim.
 Another design approach uses one color for the perimeter cabinets of a kitchen and a complementary color for the center island.